What Is Dysport?

-Just like Botox®, Dysport uses botulinum toxin type A to temporarily relax the muscles that cause wrinkles to form.
-It has been FDA approved since 2009 to minimize facial lines while still allowing patients to use their natural expressions.
+Just like Botox®, Dysport uses botulinum toxin type A to temporarily relax the muscles that cause wrinkles.
+It has been FDA-approved since 2009 to minimize facial lines while still allowing patients to use their natural expressions.
 Dysport is ideal for treating:

 • Lines in the forehead